bholloway/angularity.github.io/getting-started/installation.md

 [![](installation-git-1.png)]()
 [![](installation-git-2.png)]()

-## Install node
+## Install node.js

 [`http://nodejs.org/download/`](http://nodejs.org/download/)

 Ensure that you choose the correct binary for your system.
-Meaning that 64bit systems should choose the 64bit binary.
+Meaning that 64 bit systems should choose the 64 bit binary.

 [![](installation-node.png)]()